Malay for travel

 sugar = gulasauce = sos

-Mee goreng: If you have a shellfish allergy, please let them know when ordering.
+Mee goreng: If you have a shellfish allergy, please let us know when ordering.

 Checkout